Hurdis Ravenshaw

 Major-General Hurdis Secundus Lalande Ravenshaw CMG (June 1869 – c.
-6 June 1920) was a senior British Army officer in the First World War who served at the Royal Military College, Sandhurst and saw action on the North-West Frontier of India, in South Africa in the Second Boer War and in France and Greece in the First World War.
+6 June 1920) was a senior British Army officer in the First World War who served at the Royal Military College, Sandhurst and saw action on the North-West Frontier of India, in South Africa in the Second Boer War, and in France and Greece in the First World War.
 In 1916 a German U-boat captured him, and he was a prisoner of war for the next two years.
 He died in 1920 in unusual circumstances after becoming lost in the South African bush near Port Elizabeth and succumbing to the elements.

 Military career

-Hurdis Ravenshaw was born in June 1869 to John Hurdis Ravenshaw and his second wife Harriet Lalande Biggs.
+Hurdis Ravenshaw was born in June 1869 to John Hurdis Ravenshaw and his second wife, Harriet Lalande Biggs.
 His elder half-brother was Thomas Edward Ravenshaw.

-He was educated at Haileybury and Imperial Service College and from there joined the militia, using this posting to gain a commission in the East Yorkshire Regiment in December 1888.
+He was educated at Haileybury and Imperial Service College and from there joined the part-time Militia on 2 April 1887 as a second lieutenant in the 3rd (Bedfordshire Militia) Battalion, Bedfordshire Regiment; he was promoted to lieutenant on 27 June 1888.
+He used this position to gain a Regular Army commission in the East Yorkshire Regiment in December 1888.

 Seeking action, in August 1890 he transferred to the Devonshire Regiment who were sent to India and went on campaign in 1895 as part of the Chitral Relief Force which overthrew the Mehtar of Chitral and replaced him with the pro-British Shuja ul-Mulk the younger son of the former ruler, Aman ul-Mulk.

-In 1897 and 1898 Ravenshaw was again active, conducting operations against Malakand and then participating in the Tirah Campaign where he was with the army which forced the Khyber Pass against the Afridis.
+In 1897 and 1898 Ravenshaw, who in March 1897 was promoted to captain, was again active, conducting operations against Malakand and then participating in the Tirah campaign where he was with the army which forced the Khyber Pass against the Afridis.
 He was appointed adjutant of the 1st battalion of his regiment in December 1898, serving until December 1902.

 In these years he was transferred with his regiment to South Africa to fight against the Boers at the outbreak of the Second Boer War in late 1899.
 He fought in the relief of Ladysmith and numerous smaller actions for three years.
-After his return home in 1902, Ravenshaw was given the position of Adjutant at Sandhurst, a post he held until 1907.
+After his return home in 1902, Ravenshaw was in early 1903 given the position of adjutant at the Royal Military College, Sandhurst, a post he held until 1907.
+He was made a major in March 1907.

+In March 1910 he was made a deputy assistant adjutant and quartermaster general.